amirongit/notecode/algebra1FullCourse.md

 like terms are terms within an expression having the same variables being raised to the same exponents. factors can be multiplied in terms of expressions either before or after their simplification.<br>
 when combining like terms additions & subtractions are only applied on coefficients.<br>
-expressions can be simplified by:
+expressions can be simplified by
 - distribution of factors of their sub expressions to each of their own terms
 - combination of their like terms

 equations are assertions that two expressions evalute to the same value.<br>
 inequations are assertions that two expressions don't evalute to the same value.<br>
 solutions of equations or inequations are values substituting their variables which proves their assertion.<br>
-equations are either:
+equations are either
 - identities: which are true for all substituted values; usually their sides are different versions of each other (more or less complex or simple)
 - contradictions: which are false for any substituted values; they don't have any solution
 - conditional: which are true for some values & false for other values